-Ensure your passport is valid for at least six months after the date you intend to return to Australia.
+Make sure your passport is valid for at least six months from the date you intend to return to Australia.
 If you travel on a passport which has been reported lost or stolen, you will not be allowed entry into Croatia.

 Your passport is a valuable document and attractive to criminals who may try to use your identity to commit crimes.
 Always keep it in a safe place.

 Be aware of attempts to get access to your passport by deception.
 If you are forced to hand over your passport, contact the Embassy for advice.